23-MDDN342/data-mappings-panwung/README.md

 Began training the AI.
 Still need some images.

 30/05
-Completed readme.
-Complete all training.
+Completed readme, complete all training, updated all sample images, and uploaded sketches.